uiceds/cee-492-project-2025-teamzzdd/cee492_report.typ

 = Data Description

-== Construction Management Related
+== File Content
-The dataset consists of construction-related incidents and accidents in New York City.
+The dataset consists of construction-related incidents and accidents at New York City in each of the five boroughs.
 It provides a large-scale CSV file suitable for predictive analysis.

-== File Content

-=== Source
+== Source
-New York City Building Incident and Accident Reports.
+Department of Buildings (DOB) Incident Database

-=== Format and Size
+== Format and Size
 The dataset includes approximately 958 rows, each representing an accident or incident record, and 20 columns containing attribute fields of these records.

-=== Attributes
+= Attributes
 #table(
   columns: 3,
   align: (left, left, left),